9 min read

 • Team members of a company can improve their work performance by 88% after effective business coaching.

-• Productivity was shown to be increased by 53%.
+• Productivity was shown to have increased by 53%.

 • Costs of running the company could be reduced by 23%, representing an additional reason for CEOs to pay for coaching services, as it benefits them in the long term.